-This article was originally posted on Encased in Steel on 29th January 2016.
-It has been modified a little for reposting here.
+This article was originally posted on Encased in Steel on 25th March 2016.
+It has been edited and improved for posting here.

 I often hear the advice that you should train with a heavier sword, in order to improve your strength, balance, coordination, stamina, whatever.
 In fact, this notion is recorded as early as Vegetius, who wrote about Roman training methods.